liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2023-03-27 10:31:38 "Programming is not about typing on a computer keyboard, it is about thinking."

 - 2023-03-27 10:24:36 "Having tests should not encourage someone to change code without being careful."

 - 2023-03-27 10:12:45 talk: [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)